1. NATIONAL TB CONTROL PROGRAMME

 5. NATIONAL IODINE DEFICIENCY DISORDERS CONTROL PROGRAMME

-National Iodine Deficiency Disorders control programme aims at bringing down the prevalence of Iodine Deficiency Disorders (IDD) to below 10 percent in all the districts of the country.
+National Iodine Deficiency Disorders control program aims at bringing down the prevalence of Iodine Deficiency Disorders (IDD) to below 10 percent in all the districts of the country.

 For more information visit http://mohfw.nic.in/